mikeorr/WebHelpers2/docs/modules/html/builder.rst

 The ``markupsafe`` package has a function ``soft_unicode`` which converts a string to Unicode if it's not already.
 Unlike the Python builtin ``unicode()``, it will not convert ``Markup`` (``literal``) to plain Unicode, to avoid overescaping.
-This is not included in WebHelpers but you may find it useful.
+This is not included in webhelpers2 but you may find it useful.